 3. REQUIREMENTS AND PROCEDURES

-All Programs must be reviewed and approved by the appropriate dean or vice chancellor, or his or her designee, having supervisory authority over the Program at least ninety (90) days prior to the first scheduled date of participation by minors.
+All Programs and Activities must be annually reviewed and approved by the appropriate dean or vice chancellor (or designee) having supervisory authority over the Program/Activity prior to the first scheduled date of participation by Minors.
+It is recommended that approval be obtained at least ninety days prior to the first scheduled date of participation by Minors.

 3.3 Risk Management

 3.3.1a Programs are responsible for collecting contact information for the parent/legal guardian of every Minor participating in the Program, as well as for providing the parent/legal guardian with information on how to reach their Minor in the event of an emergency.